jscscheper/hospital-duration-model/Readme.md

 - [ggpubr (0.4.0)](http://www.sthda.com/english/articles/24-ggpubr-publication-ready-plots/)

 # Layout
-In the root of the repository, you will find the report and log in both pdf and Rmd format.
-In the other directories, you will find
+In the root of the repository, you will find the report and log in both PDF and Rmd format.
+The remaining directories contain:

-- `datasets/`: Retrieved datasets from the named source, base datasets consisting of cleaned data with no influence from Weka, and datasets with results from Weka.
+- `datasets/`: Retrieved datasets from the source above, base datasets consisting of cleaned data without Weka-derived modifications, and datasets containing results exported from Weka.
-- `figures/`: All figures regarding our findings in pdf format.
+- `figures/`: All figures related to our findings in PDF format.
-- `misc/`: The original paper, codebook and older versions of the EDA and results and discussion paper.
+- `misc/`: The original paper, the codebook, and older versions of the EDA and the results/discussion paper.
-- `peer-review/`: Everything related to the peer-review.
+- `peer-review/`: Materials related to the peer review.

 # Contact
-If any issue or question remains, please contact us at [d.j.scheper@st.hanze.nl](mailto:d.j.scheper@st.hanze.nl)
+If you have any questions or encounter issues, please contact us at [j.s.c.scheper@st.hanze.nl](mailto:j.s.c.scheper@st.hanze.nl).